Juanma1313/diyshop/README.md

 ## The development environment

-For the development of this application the following list of
-frameworks, services and resources where used
+For the development of this application the following list of frameworks, services and resources where used

-> Microsoft Visual Studio Code v1.87 for linux was used as de IDE
-> for the development.
+> Microsoft Visual Studio Code v1.87 for linux was used as de IDE for the development.

-> Git was used for version control and file transfer between the IDE
-> and the repository in GitHub.
+> Git was used for version control and file transfer between the IDE and the repository in GitHub.

 > GitHub is the online service that stores the development project

-> Moqups.com is the online service I used to create the UI sketches
-> for the website
+> Moqups.com is the online service I used to create the UI sketches for the website

 > GIMP 2.10 used for all the image manipulation.

-> PGAdmin IV was used to verify and generate the ERD representation
-> for the SQL database
+> PGAdmin IV was used to verify and generate the ERD representation for the SQL database

 > Django v3.2.24 was used for the runtime frameworks

-> Bootstrap v5.3.3 is used for the front end development as a CDN
+> Bootstrap v5.3.3 is used for the front end development as a CDN service
-> service

-> ElephantSQL is the online service that hosts the SQL database for
-> development and the deployed version
+> ElephantSQL is the online service that hosts the SQL database for development and the deployed version

-> Cloudinary is the online service that hosts the media files for
-> the deployed version
+> AWS S3 services from Amazon to host the media files for the deployed version

-> Fontawesome is the service that provides with fonts and icons as a
+> Fontawesome is the service that provides with fonts and icons as a CDN service

-> CDN service
+> Stripe is the online payment gateway service

+> Gmail smtp services for sending E-mail messages to users.

-> Heroku is the online service that hosts the web site for the
+> Heroku is the online service that hosts the web site for the deployed version.
-> deployed version.

 ### Resources

 > Ghithub online documentation

-> The Django and its extensions (Allauth, Sumernote, etc) online
+> The Django and its extensions (Allauth, Sumernote, etc) online documentation
-> documentation

 > The HTML and CSS documentation

+> Bootstrap 3 online documentation

 > Bootstrap 5 online documentation